boku7/boku7.github.io/_posts/2019-09-08-SLAE32_6-1_polyMMXbindSh.md

 ```

 The first shellcode I modified was `tcpbindshell (108 bytes)`, created by Russell Willis.
-This shellcode can be found at `http://shell-storm.org/shellcode/files/shellcode-847.php`.
++ This shellcode can be found at `http://shell-storm.org/shellcode/files/shellcode-847.php`.

 Our assignment required that our polymorphic version of the shellcode to not exceed 150% of the original value.
 + The original shellcode length is 108 bytes.
 + The final length of this polymorphic shellcode is 144 bytes.

 ## Polymorphic Shellcode
++ The code I added/modified is indented with one space.
 ```nasm
 global _start
 _start: